 Payroll, Employee Details: To enter the details of a new employee select lists / employees from the top of the screen, select new from the bottom of the employee listing.
 The employee form is tabulated into three sections; Details, Payroll, Banking & Super.
 Details contain information such as address, date joined, special notes and tax file number.
 Payroll allows you to record the wage, hourly rate and tax to be paid.
 Banking and superannuation is a record of the employee’s bank details for direct payments and the employer / employee superannuation fund he / she belongs to including the policy number.

-The details section contains the following fields:
+The details sectioncontains the following

 Last Name: ie: Smith

-First Name:
+First Name: ie: Harry

-Middle Initial:
+Middle Initial: ie: P

-Enter the employees’ tax file number
+TFN (Tax File Number): Enter the employees’ tax file number

 Left: Date employment terminated

 Type: Full Time, Part Time.
-Casual (printed on the pay advice)
+Casual

-Prints the relevant employment class on the pay advice
+Class: Prints the relevant employment class on the pay advice

 D.O.B: Insert the employee’s data of birth

-Gender: Select from the drop-down list
+Gender: Select from the drop down list

 Technician: Point and click if the employee is not a technician

-Daily Hours: Record the standard daily hours the employee normally works
+hours the employee normally works

-Home phone contact
+Phone: Home phone contact

-Mobile phone number if applicable
+Mobile: Mobile phone number if applicable

 Drivers License: Number Expiry: Expiry date

-Emergency Contact: Details
+Emergency Contact:

-Home address
+Address: Home address

-Auto or manual entry
+State/City: Auto or manual entry

-Postcode / Province:
+Postcode / Province: Free typing field

 Selecting the google maps icon will take you to Google and show you the location of your employee.